chriszf/datascience/README.md

 * `song_id` - A guid for this song from the EchoNest service
 * `track_id` - A guid for this song (as a track) from the EchoNest service

-There are a few additional terms included as descriptive tags for the artist of a given song, but since they apply to the artist and not the song itself, we won't be including them.
+There are a few additional terms included as descriptive tags for the artist of a given song.
+They apply to the artist, not the song itself, so they're quite as useful as they could be, but we'll include them just in case.

+* `artist_mbtags` - Tags coming from the musicbrain service
+* `artist_terms` - Tags coming from the EchoNest service
+* `artist_terms_freq` - The frequency with which these tags are used to describe the artist, normalized between 0 and 1.
+There is a one-to-one mapping with the entries in `artist_terms`
+* `artist_terms_weight` - The relevance of each tag, independent of frequency (ie: 'british invasion' is more important in describing The Beatles, but 'rock' is used more often.
+[Discussion here](https://developer.echonest.com/forums/thread/353).)

 The next couple are statements about the musical nature of the song, what mode is it in, what key is it in.
 Some statements are calculated from the audio data itself, not extracted from the original score, so they come with a confidence number.
 We'll discard the confidence number for now, although you can always add it back later.